Update

 The Bay Area Vision Zero Working Group is an MTC-led panel of officials working toward a shared goal of making the region’s streets safer for everyone.

-Members come from cities, counties, transit agencies, universities and advocacy groups.
+Members come from cities, counties, transit agencies and universities.

 MTC will also use the group to help roll out technical assistance efforts.